fablecode/wikia/README.md

 ## Endpoints

-For a list of all wikia endpoints, you should use http://{wikidomain}/api/v1/ format.
+For a list of all wikia endpoints, you should use {wikidomain}/api/v1/ format.

-Example: For Yugioh Wiki Api, use [Yugioh Wikia](http://yugioh.wikia.com/api/v1/)
+Example: For Yugioh Wiki Api endpoints, i'd use [Yugioh Wikia](http://yugioh.wikia.com/api/v1/)

 ## License